shopware5/devdocs/source/enterprise/tech-guide/update-eca-guide.md

 sudo supervisorctl restart
 ```

-in the terminal to restart supervisor.
+in the terminal to restart the ECA background processes.

-Them you can turn off the maintenance mode, so the frontend is accessible.
+Then you can turn off the maintenance mode, so the frontend is accessible.

 ```shell
 rm /var/www/enterprise-client-administration/app.lock
 ```

-After you completed this steps you are finished.
+After you completed these steps you should open the frontend and validate the update and that the processes are working.

 ----------------------